BTCPrivate/BitcoinPrivate-legacy/README.md

 --------------

 [Bitcoin Private](http://zclassic.org/), like [Zclassic](https://zclassic.org/) and [Zcash](https://z.cash/), is an implementation of the "Zerocash" protocol.
-Based on Bitcoin's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
+Based on Zclassic's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 Technical details are available in the Zcash [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

 This software is the Bitcoin Private client.
-It downloads and stores the entire history of Bitcoin Private transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+It downloads and stores the entire history of Bitcoin Private transactions.
+Depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.

-It includes both `btcpd` (the daemon) and `btcp-cli` (the command line tools)
+It includes both `btcpd` (the daemon) and `btcp-cli` (the command line tools).

 Security Warnings
 -----------------